YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If waiting gives you the ability to choose the right hair transplant surgeon, protect your donor area, and recover without rushing back to physical work, waiting can be the less expensive decision in the long run.

-At Diamond Hair Clinic in Istanbul, Dr. Mehmet Demircioglu evaluates cost through the medical plan first.
+In my Istanbul clinic, I evaluate cost through the medical plan first.
 The consultation looks at candidacy, donor protection, natural hairline design, graft distribution, and what kind of result can be planned realistically.

 Plan the total cost, not the headline price.
-A hair transplant in Turkey can offer strong value, but only when the lower cost still leaves room for careful medical planning, surgeon responsibility, safe donor management, and proper follow up.
+A hair transplant in Turkey can offer strong value, but only when the lower cost still leaves room for careful medical planning, surgeon responsibility, safe donor management, and proper follow-up.